Skip to main content

 • Variable modes: properties controlled at the container level (shape, density)

-Transient interactive states like hover and pressed are not included as API properties.
+Transient interactive states like hovered and pressed are not included as API properties.
 Those are handled at runtime by the platform.
 Only persistent states like disabled, selected, and loading appear as properties.

 How it works